Deleuze, Guattari and India Exploring a Post-Postcolonial Multiplicity

 This book presents a pragmatic engagement between the philosophy of Deleuze and Guattari and various facets of Indian society, culture and art.
-The universal appeal of the philosophy of Deleuze and Guattari finds its due place in India with a set of innovative analyses and radical interpretations that reimagine India as an assemblage of conflicting cultural currents, rabid caste discrepancies, uneven social and economic development, and stark gender disparities.
+The universal appeal of the philosophy of Deleuze and Guattari finds its due place in India with a set of innovative analyses and radical interpretations that reimagine India as a complex multiplicity.

-The volume brings together scholars from various disciplines and theoretical orientations to explore a wide range of issues in contemporary India, including Dalit and caste studies, nationalism, gender studies, art and cinema under the rubric of Deleuzo-Guattarian philosophy.
+The volume brings together scholars from various disciplines and theoretical orientations to explore a wide range of issues in contemporary India, like dalit and caste studies, nationalism, gender question, art and cinema, and so on under the rubric of Deleuzo-Guattarian philosophy.

 This interdisciplinary book will be useful to scholars and researchers of philosophy, anthropology, cultural studies, sociology, postcolonial studies and South Asian studies.

 Introduction: Deleuze, Guattari, and the Invention of the ‘Indian Diagram’

 George Varghese K. and Manoj N.Y.

 Part I: Deleuzian Ontology: Difference, Events and Codes

 George Varghese K.

 2. Virtual Ontologies: Heidegger, Deleuze and the Concept of the Event (Ereignis, événement)

 3. La Gestothèque in Translation: From Body Techniques to Technologies and Back